We deliver four streams of education:

 Our learners often use Pathways Awarua, an online resource that enables the learner to choose an appropriate level and focus.

-To be eligible for enrolment in a free ILN programme, a learner must:
+To be eligible for enrolment in this free programme, a learner must:

 - Be a New Zealand citizen or permanent resident of New Zealand